History of Craig Hospital

 1970 - Craig begins an in-house neurosurgical program under the direction of Dr. Robert Edgar.

 1973 - Craig modifies apartments across the street for transitional living experiences for patients and families of inpatients.

-1973 - Craig becomes a federally-designated SCI Model Systems Center and begins enrolling patients in 1974.
+1974 - Craig becomes a federally-designated SCI Model Systems Center and begins enrolling patients.

 1974 - Denny O'Malley becomes president of Craig.

 1975 - Designed by Dr. Harry R. Hahn, Craig opens the shared Neurotrauma Unit at Swedish Hospital, one of the first models of its kind.
 The unit features both intensive medical care and early rehabilitation therapy, with a Craig physician, Swedish nurses, and Craig therapists.

 1975 - Craig is renamed "Craig Hospital" by the Board to reflect the medical and rehabilitation services provided.

 1975 - Craig therapeutic recreation staff play a major role in international wheelchair athletics, as fourteen Craig athletes compete in National Wheelchair Athletic Association Games.

 1977 - The Traumatic Brain Injury Team is created distinct from the Spinal Cord Injury teams under the direction of Dr. Hahn, and soon after is intensely developed by Dr. Mark Cilo.